 I think my Tax Code is wrong, who should I contact?

 HM Revenue and Customs determines your tax code so you will need to speak to them if you think this is wrong, as only they can alter it.
 They will inform us of the correct code to apply.
 You can contact HM Revenue and Customs on 0300 200 3300.

 How much will I pay in Pensions Contributions?

 The contributions you pay into the scheme will be based on your salary and any overtime and/or additional hours you receive.
 This forms your pensionable pay which is used to calculate your benefits.
-Click here to view the current contribution banding rates.
+Visit the webpage on employee contributions to view the current contribution banding rates.

 What age can I draw my pension?

 Your normal pension age is linked to the state pension age which will vary according to when you were born.
 This is the age that you will be able to draw your pension without any reductions.
 However, it is possible to draw your pension early from the age of 55 with a reduction to your benefits.
 Alternatively it is also possible to continue paying into your pension after your normal pension age, continuing to build up benefits that will be enhanced for late payment.

 What reductions are applied it I choose to take early retirement?

 Early payment of your deferred benefits are subject to an actuarial reduction.
 The amount of reduction applied depends on the number of years early you take payment of your deferred benefits.
-Click here to view the reductions table.
+Visit the webpage on early retirements to view the reductions table.

 I would like to ask you for a pensions quote